shy2net/nestjs-angular-starter/README.md

 - Configuration according to environment (using [config npm package](https://www.npmjs.com/package/config)).
 - Logging (using built-in NestJS logger).
 - Social Authentication, which basically gets an access token from the client that logged into a service and then creates a user associated with it.
-- Unit testing using Jest.
+- Unit testing using Mocha\Chai.

 The code of NodeJS is stored under the `src` directory.
 Output directory of the compiled typescript will be available in the `dist` directory.